geophile/marcel/README.md

 What's New
 ----------

-There is a new operator, import.
+There is a new operator, `import`.
 You can now import arbitrary Python modules and use the imported symbols in marcel functions.
 For example, if you try to compute something using `pi`, you will get an error message because the `math` module, which defines `pi`, hasn't been imported: